josephkitonga/compass/README.md

 ## 📄 License

-This project is proprietary to Nation Media Group.
+This project is proprietary to Compass Press.